ElisaOu/Bloc5_Indus_d_algo_d_apprentissage_auto_et_automatisation_processus_decision/README.md

 More than 80% of the rents are done through mobile.

-- Implementing a minimum threshold between 2 rents would concern 9% of the number of rents in average (6% for mobile scope and 19% for connect scope).
+-Implementing a minimum threshold between 2 rents would concern 9% of the number of rents in average (6% for mobile scope and 19% for connect scope).
 Talking about number of cars, putting the threshold to 90 minutes would impact ~40% of the cars rented, while putting it to 480 minutes would impact over 70% of the cars rented.

 The threshold needs thus to be defined carefully to fix issues in the consecutive rents without killing opportunities of consecutive rents.

-- Late check-outs concern about half of the cars with consecutive rents (mobile about 60% and connect about 40%).
+-Late check-outs concern about half of the cars with consecutive rents (mobile about 60% and connect about 40%).

 Third quartile is 86 minutes.